tinythings/sysinspect/docs/modeldescr/entities.rst

 ``inherits`` (optional)

-  List of inherited (copied) facts from other entities.
-Facts section will be just merged (overwritten) over the inherited ones with "last wins" rule.
+  List of inherited (copied) claims from other entities.
+Claims section will be just merged (overwritten) over the inherited ones with "last wins" rule.

   .. warning::

-    The big limitation of the inheritance is that the facts's keys must be unique.
+    The big limitation of the inheritance is that the claims's keys must be unique.
     Otherwise they will clash and overwrite each other.
 However, often this is desired behavior.

 ``state-id``

-  The *state-id* is an ID within a current fact and keeps properties that could match that state.
+  The *state-id* is an ID within a current claim and keeps properties that could match that state.
 For example, it can hold a data for a router with two states: 2.4GHz with 5GHz Wifi and only 2.4GHz Wifi.

 ``<label>``